f0sse/eta-hemsida/content/_index.md

 {{< features >}}

 {{< backgroundBanner title="electronics auction" icon="fa fa-gavel" img="img/auctionHeader.jpg" url="/auction" buttonText="See more" >}}
-ETA's annual auction is held the 7th of December 2019
+ETA's annual auction is held the 5th of December 2020. <br>Due to COVID-19 this year's auction is provided digitally.
 {{< /backgroundBanner >}}

 {{< sectionLargeText title="Become a member" >}}